cogini/phoenix_container_example_old/README.md

 This is an example of building and deploying an Elixir / Phoenix app using containers.

-It uses the new Docker BuildKit for parallel multi-stage builds and caching of OS files and packages external to the images.
+It uses the new Docker BuildKit support for parallel multi-stage builds and caching of OS files and packages external to the images.
 With local caching, rebuilds take less than 5 seconds.

 It has Dockerfiles for [Alpine](deploy/Dockerfile.alpine) and [Debian](deploy/Dockerfile.debian).
 The prod image uses an Erlang release, resulting in a minimal 10mb image with Alpine.

+It supports mirroring base images from docker.io to e.g. AWS ECR.

 It supports building for multiple architectures, e.g. for AWS [Gravaton](https://aws.amazon.com/ec2/graviton/) ARM processor.